 Nowadays customer self-service is no longer nice-to-have, it’s a MUST in providing a positive customer experience.
 Gartner predicts that by 2022, 85% of customer service interactions will start with self-service, up from 48% today.

-Customer self-service is support channel that provides information and resources to help users find the answers and resolve the issues on their own, without requiring any direct interaction with a company representative.
+Customer self-service system is a support channel that provides information and resources to help users find the answers and resolve the issues on their own, without requiring any direct interaction with a company representative.

 “Customer self-service and support is a blend of customer-initiated interaction technologies that are designed to enable customers to serve themselves.”